Bring the Wylde Center to your school organization of business to help you start a garden!

 Gardens build healthy minds, bodies, and communities.
 Gardens connect people to the environment, their food, and the people around them.
 When you start a garden and invite people in, you see greener futures unfold for everyone.

-This is especially true for school gardens, where students participate in hands-on outdoor learning that reinforces their classroom curriculum as they try new foods become environmental stewards.
+This is especially true for school gardens, where students participate in hands-on outdoor learning that reinforces their classroom curriculum as they try new foods and become environmental stewards.
 Say you want to plant a garden at your school – but where do you start?
 Or maybe you already have a garden, but don’t know how exactly to take care of it.
 Or all of your plants are wilting – what’s wrong, and what do you do?
-School gardens can be daunting, especially for parents and teachers who don’t have horticulture training.
+School gardens can be daunting, especially for parents and teachers who don’t have horticultural training.

-The Wylde Center offers a number of different services and packages to meet all of your school garden needs:
+The Wylde Center offers a number of services and packages to meet all of your school garden needs:

 Site Visit and Consultation